 “I’ve been at the same job for 1 year and I still have no friends at work.
 I think my coworkers don’t like me, but they don’t say that to my face.
 Why do I feel like an outsider?” – Scarlet

 In this article, we’ll go through several reasons why may you have no friends at work.
 In this article, we only cover work-related reasons for not having friends.
-For general advice, read the main article I have no friends.
+For general advice, read the main article on making friends.

 It’s common to feel like an outsider at any new job.
 People already belong to their groups, and from their perspective, it’s more comfortable to socialize with colleagues they already know than with “the new one”.
 This doesn’t mean that they don’t like you – just that it’ll take some time before they’re as comfortable with you as with their existing colleagues.